 So, how do you rent garden space?
 You can rent garden space through websites such as YardYum.com or SharedEarth.com.
 You can also rent garden space through your local agricultural extension office.
 Another option is to join a community garden near you.
 Finally, you can search for nearby garden space for rent on craiglist.org or in the local newspaper.

 Of course, there are other more traditional ways to find garden space for rent.
 For example, you can talk to family, friends, and coworkers to see if anyone they know has land available that would be suitable for gardening.

-Let’s get into the details of how to find a garden space for rent and how to do your homework to get a good deal on a worthy plot of land.
+In this article, we’ll get into the details of how to find a garden space for rent.
+We’ll also look at how to do your homework to get a good deal on a worthy plot of land.

-The first thing you need to do is to find some potential garden space for rent near you.
+The first thing to do is find some potential garden space for rent near you.

 Scout Out All Possible Sources Of Rental Garden Space

 There are several potential sources of garden space for rent, including:

 - Marketplace Websites (such as YardYum.com or SharedEarth.com)